StratifyLabs/StratifyBlog/content/device/2016-03-13-Building-and-Installing-a-Cortex-M-Compiler.md

 ---
+categories:
+- Device Tips
+date: "2016-03-13"
 layout: post
-title: Building and Installing a Cortex-M Compiler on Mac, Windows or Linux
-categories: [Device Tips]
 page_source: OpenSourceBlog
 tagline: Embedded Design
-tags : [gcc, c/c++]
-date: 2016-03-13
+tags:
+- gcc
+- c/c++
+title: Building and Installing a Cortex-M Compiler on Mac, Windows or Linux
 ---

 GCC is a open source C compiler which can be downloaded, compiled, and installed on Mac OS X.  It is